-With June being National Safety Month, it’s important to make sure your employees’ overall health and well-being are a top priority in 2017 and beyond.
+With June being National Safety Month, it’s important to make sure your employees’ overall health and well-being are a top priority all year.

 An unsafe workforce can cost a crippling amount in the form of worker’s compensation, sick time and turnover.

 According to the survey, 58 percent of American construction workers surveyed feel that safety takes a backseat to productivity in their workplace.

 Meanwhile, 51 percent of respondents indicated that they believe management only does the minimum to keep workers safe.

 Perhaps the most discouraging finding is the 47 percent of workers surveyed who said they’re afraid to report safety issues.

 These troubling statistics show a significant gap between what employees think their employers care about and what employer priorities should be.